 After a car accident, injured parties only have a limited time to file a lawsuit.
 Under 42 Pennsylvania Consolidated Statutes §5524, the deadline for most claims is two years from the date of the accident or the date the accident victim first discovered their injuries.
 In light of this deadline, seeking help from a determined lawyer in Pennsylvania is especially important in car crash cases.
 An attorney can help file a timely claim.

-Benefits of Hiring Ostroff Injury Law
+Benefits of Hiring Ostroff Godshall Injury and Accident Lawyers

 - Results.
 Our lawyers have a track record of multi-million-dollar recoveries on behalf of seriously injured PA auto accident victims.